managedcoder/BotFrameworkAccelerators/RazorWebChatHost/README.md

 # Razor Page Web Chat Host
 Add the Page folder and its contents to your bot and then:
-* Replace the UseEndpoints statement in startup.cs:
+* Replace the UseEndpoints statement in Configure() method in startup.cs:
 ```c#
                 .UseEndpoints(endpoints =>
                 {